 These three platforms have a strong track record, offer excellent features, and provide the flexibility many podcast creators need.

-If you want to make a quick decision, here are my top 3 picks, right now!
+If you want to make a quick decision which one is thde best podcast platform, here are my top 3 picks, right now!

 - Beginner-friendly and cheap – Buzzsprout podcast hosting

-I’d recommend checking out Buzzsprout if you’re looking for an intuitive, no-frills podcast hosting platform to get started with.
+I’d recommend checking out Buzzsprout if you’re looking for the best platform for podcasts.
+It is an intuitive, no-frills podcast hosting platform to get started with.

 - Multiple podcasts and private podcasting – Transistor.fm

-I’d recommend Transistor.fm for anyone who’s planning to run multiple podcasts with a vision to scale in the future.
+I’d recommend Transistor.fm for anyone who’s planning to run several podcasts with a vision to scale in the future.

 - Multiple podcasts and audience growth tools – Captivate